rigoneri/syte/README.md

 ### Setting up your blog (Tumblr)

 If you already have a Tumblr blog good!
 If you don't [signup for one here](https://www.tumblr.com/) it's really easy!
-I might eventually make Syte integrate with wordpress as well, if you beat me to it please send a pull request.
+I might eventually make Syte integrate with WordPress as well, if you beat me to it please send a pull request.

 Once you have your Tumblr blog you will need to get the `api_key` needed to call their APIs.
 In order to do that **register your site** with them by going to <http://www.tumblr.com/oauth/register>, fill in the information about your site, there is no need to enter a default callback url or an icon.
 Once you are done your website will be listed under <http://www.tumblr.com/oauth/apps>, save the `OAuth Consumer Key` value that's the `api_key` we need for Syte.